MyBagofTricks/MentionBot/README.md

 # MentionBot
-This is a really basic bot for searching a Reddit for keywords
+This is a really basic bot for searching Reddit for keywords.
+You can search by subreddit name (eg. 'news') or 'all'.

 # Requirements
  - python 2.7+